 Although it is occasionally possible to determine a convenient analytic expression [33, 76], the numerical computation of the Fisher information matrix $G(w_k)$ in large learning systems is generally very challenging.
-Moreover, estimating the expectation (6.21) with, say, a Monte-Carlo approach is usually prohibitive due to the cost of sampling the current density estimate $h{w_k}$ .
+Moreover, estimating the expectation (6.21) with, say, a Monte Carlo approach is usually prohibitive due to the cost of sampling the current density estimate $h{w_k}$ .

-Several authors [119, 99] suggest to use instead a subset of training examples and compute a quantity of the form
+Several authors [119, 99] suggest using instead a subset of training examples and computing a quantity of the form

-Although such algorithms are essentially equivalent to the generalized Gauss-Newton schemes described in §6.3, the natural gradient perspective comes with an interesting insight into the relation between the generalized Gauss-Newton matrix (6.17) and the Hessian matrix (6.5).
+Although such algorithms are essentially equivalent to the generalized Gauss-Newton schemes described in section 6.3, the natural gradient perspective comes with an interesting insight into the relationship between the generalized Gauss-Newton matrix (6.17) and the Hessian matrix (6.5).
 Similar to the equality (6.21), these two matrices would be equal if the expectation was taken with respect to the model distribution $h_w$ instead of the empirical sample distribution.

-6.5 Methods that Employ Diagonal Scalings
+6.5.
+Methods that Employ Diagonal Scalings.
 The methods that we have discussed so far in this section are forced to overcome the fact that when employing an iteration involving an $\mathbb{R}^d \times \mathbb{R}^d$ scaling matrix, one needs to ensure that the improved per-iteration progress outweighs the added per-iteration cost.
 We have seen that these added costs can be as little as 4md operations and therefore amount to a moderate multiplicative factor on the cost of each iteration.

 A strategy to further reduce this multiplicative factor, while still incorporating second-order-type information, is to restrict attention to diagonal or block-diagonal scaling matrices.
 Rather than perform a more general linear transformation through a symmetric positive definite matrix (i.e., corresponding to a scaling and rotation of the direction), the incorporation of a diagonal scaling matrix only has the effect of scaling the individual search direction components.
-This can be efficiently achieved by multiplying each coefficients of the gradient vector by the corresponding diagonal term of the scaling matrix, or, when the prediction function is linear, by adaptively renormalizing the input pattern coefficients [133].
+This can be efficiently achieved by multiplying each coefficient of the gradient vector by the corresponding diagonal term of the scaling matrix, or, when the prediction function is linear, by adaptively renormalizing the input pattern coefficients [133].

-Computing Diagonal Curvature A first family of algorithms that we consider directly computes the diagonal terms of the Hessian or Gauss-Newton matrix, then divides each coefficient of the stochastic gradient vector $g(w_k, \xi_k)$ by the corresponding diagonal term.
+Computing Diagonal Curvature.
+A first family of algorithms that we consider directly computes the diagonal terms of the Hessian or Gauss-Newton matrix, then divides each coefficient of the stochastic gradient vector $g(w_k, \xi_k)$ by the corresponding diagonal term.
 Since the computation overhead of this operation is very small, it becomes important to make sure that the estimation of the diagonal terms of the curvature matrix is very efficient.

-For instance, in the context of deep neural networks, [12] describes a back-propagation algorithm to efficiently compute the diagonal terms of the squared Jacobian matrix $J_h(w_k; \xi_k)^T J_h(w_k; \xi_k)$ that appears in the expression of the Gauss-Newton matrix (6.15).
+For instance, in the context of DNNs, [12] describes a back-propagation algorithm to efficiently compute the diagonal terms of the squared Jacobian matrix $J_h(w_k; \xi_k)^T J_h(w_k; \xi_k)$ that appears in the expression of the Gauss-Newton matrix (6.15).
 Each iteration of the proposed algorithm picks a training example, computes the stochastic gradient $g(w_k, \xi_k)$ , updates a running estimate of the diagonal coefficients of the Gauss-Newton matrix by then performs the scaled stochastic weight update

-$$[G_k]i = (1 - \lambda)[G{k-1}]i + \lambda[J_h(w_k; \xi_k)^T J_h(w_k; \xi_k)]{ii}$$ for some $0 < \lambda < 1$ ,
+$$\left[G_k\right]i = (1-\lambda) \left[G{k-1}\right]i + \lambda \left[J_h(w_k;\xi_k)^T J_h(w_k;\xi_k)\right]{ii} \text{ for some } 0 < \lambda < 1,$$ the diagonal of the squared Jacobian has a cost that is comparable to the cost of the computation of the stochastic gradient, each iteration of this algorithm is roughly twice as expensive as a first-order SG iteration.
+The experience described in [12] shows that improvement in per-iteration progress can be sufficient to modestly outperform a well-tuned SG algorithm.